MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 10. In the **Warehouse** field, select the drop-down button to open the lookup.

-11. In the list, select warehouse 13.
+11. In the list, select **warehouse 13**.
 If you have selected an item with Location as a mandatory dimension, you would have to specify the location here.

 12. In the **Quantity** field, enter a number.
 The cost price field specifies